The above video was created by Webucator, and you can learn & get a better understanding of WordPress by taking their WordPress classes.

 After making the aforementioned changes, make sure to click the “Save Changes” button.

 Next is the Writing Settings page containing settings, you need to apply to make changes to the already published content or you want to publish on your website.
-When you open this page, you’ll first notice Formatting option that allows to format your website blogs.
+When you open this page, you’ll first notice Formatting option that allows formatting your website blogs.
 Next is the “Default Post Category” and “Default Post Format” options, enabling you to assign a category to your blog posts and choose a Post format for your theme respectively.

 “Press This” section, is an app that helps in capturing things available over the web.
-Furthermore, the “Post via email” settings helps in sending email containing post content to your website.
+Furthermore, the “Post via email” settings helps in sending emails containing post content to your website.
 Lastly, the Update services section let you apply changes – that lets other people know that your blog has been updated.

-Although this section contains only a few settings, but they are important and affects how content is displayed on your website.
+Although this section contains only a few settings, they are important and affects how content is displayed on your website.
 You can choose the things you want to showcase on your website front/post page – it can be your static “page” or latest “posts”.
 The subsequent section helps to control how the content in RSS feeds is displayed.
 And the last section is for search engine visibility of your website/blog.

-This settings page helps in improving your user’s interaction on your website pages/posts, by providing options to to manage comments and control the links.
+This settings page helps in improving your user’s interaction on your website pages/posts, by providing options to manage comments and control the links.
 The settings options available within the sections of the “Discussion Settings” page lets you deal with post comments, ping backs, trackbacks, etc.

 The last one is the Permalinks Settings page that lets you select a default permalink structure for your site.
 You can either choose some already existing permalinks or create custom ones to boost usability and aesthetics of your site URLs.

-For instance, you can set the permalink structure of your web page to something that help users identify what your web page is about (e.g. a page named “Products” can have permalink such as “http://www.mysite.net/products/”).
+For instance, you can set the permalink structure of your web page to something that helps users identify what your web page is about (e.g. a page named “Products” can have permalink such as “http://www.mysite.net/products/”).
 This will help in making your website’s URL easy to read for the visitors.
 Let us have a quick glance at some of the common settings available in the Permalink Settings page: